AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Also thoroughly revise the paragraph description for clarity and understanding.
 </div>

-The team must first calculate the dimensions of the sand filter space which will make up a section of the overall apparatus.
-To do this, HorFi (Horizontal Filtration Team) takes into account the velocity at which water moves through a sand filter and the desired flow rate of the system.
-Since creating a 1 L/s apparatus would take all semester, the team begins with a scale model at 0.1 L/s.
+The team first calculated the dimensions of the sand filter space which will make up a section of the overall apparatus.
+To do this, HorFi (Horizontal Filtration Team) took into account the velocity at which water moves through a sand filter and the desired flow rate of the system.
+As the goal was to create a model, the size constraint on the filter was determined by what size box would be easy to use.
+This constraint resulted in a filter with a 0.37 L/s flow capacity.
 <div class="alert alert-block alert-danger">
 Change of verb tense.